Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Assignments/Project.md

 1. Allow for the tracks to be previewed (30-sec clips), use AVFoundation
 1. Use a persistence method to save the favorite tracks, up to your criteria which one to use.
 1. Use GCD to handle concurrency.
-1. Authenticate users with the Spotify API
+1. Authenticate users with the Spotify API - should also be able to log out

 ## Stretch challenges

 1. Add favorite songs directly to a user's playlist in Spotify
+1. Get creative with your designs!
 1. Implement Apple Sign In
-1. Get creative with your designs!

 ## Wireframes